docs/svelte/01-introduction/01-overview.md

 ## Overriding Derived Values

-You can temporarily override derived values by reassignment:
+You can temporarily override derived values by reassigning them (useful for optimistic UI):

 ```svelte